-A photograph of chief investigator Professor Xialoin Wang, alongside diagrams that reflect the electron flow of Dirac-type spin-gapless semiconductors.
+A photograph of chief investigator Professor Xiaolin Wang, alongside diagrams that reflect the electron flow of Dirac-type spin-gapless semiconductors.
 Image Credit: FLEET.

 Defining the Bandgap in Semiconductors

 To facilitate the creation of an electric current in any relevant material, electrons present in the valence band (VB) must be excited (owing chiefly to thermal excitation), so that they may then travel through to the orbitals of the conduction band (CB).
-Once there, they can then move freely to achieve an electrical conduction within the semiconductor.
-(As covered below, bandgaps are also important—although in rather different ways—to both insulators and conductors.)
+Once there, they can then move freely to achieve electrical conduction within the semiconductor.

-No electrons can stay active within a bangap (reflective of this, the term is also sometimes referred to as an ‘energy gap’), and accordingly, the bigger the bandgap is, the lower the conductivity of the material.
-Therefore, as per the below diagram and caption, the bandgaps of an insulator and a conductor (i.e. metal) are large and non-existent respectively.
-This is due to the low conductivity in insulators, and, opposingly, the very overlap of the VB and CB within a typical conductor.
+Regardless of how far apart a VB and CB are, no electrons can stay active within a bangap (reflective of this, the term is also sometimes referred to as an ‘energy gap’), and therefore, the bigger the bandgap is, the lower the conductivity of the material.
+In keeping with this, and as per the below diagram and caption, the bandgaps of an insulator and a conductor (i.e. metal) are large and non-existent respectively.
+Accordingly, consider the low conductivity of insulators, and, opposingly, the very overlap of the VB and CB within a typical conductor.
 Meanwhile, a conventional semiconductor sits in the middle of the two extremes: it must of course have a bandgap—but only ever a small bandgap.

-With the importance of bandgaps now introduced—particularly in terms of conventional semiconductors—let’s now move on to the significance of UOW’s research into their proposed, “new class of zero-gap” semiconductors.
+With the importance of bandgaps now introduced—particularly in terms of conventional semiconductors—let’s now move on from conventional semiconductor bandgaps to the significance of UOW’s research into their proposed “new class of zero-gap” semiconductors.